-The Forest History Center presents a variety of special events and attractions, such as living-history characters, museums and self-guided tours.
+The James J. Hill House presents a variety of special events throughout the year, from concerts to theatrical events to theme tours.
 Visit our calendar of events for upcoming dates.

 The bustle and excitement of a Gilded Age Christmas is brought to life as the servants of the James J. Hill House prepare for the holidays.
 Costumed actors portray people who worked for the Hill family in a dramatized portrayal of servant life and holiday preparations at the Hill family’s Summit Avenue mansion.
 The one-hour program moves through the elegant first floor spaces and then to the basement servant work areas.
 The script is based on letters and oral histories of people who worked for the Hill family during the first decade of the 20th century.

 Take a walking tour of the historic Summit Avenue neighborhood, led by a guide from the James J. Hill House.
 Tours are offered every Saturday and Sunday, May through September.
 Tours begin at the Hill House and proceed west along Summit Avenue, named one of America’s “Great Streets.”
 The group returns via side streets and alleyways to conclude outside the Cathedral of Saint Paul.
 The tours focus on the architecture, original owners, social history and current preservation issues facing this nationally recognized historic district.
 The tour covers 1.5 miles and uses public sidewalks and parks.
 All areas are handicapped accessible, but some side streets are cobblestone and have stone curbs.